The restaurant is WITHIN the “zone of extreme taxation”.

 What to say about Sullivans?
 I’m inventing a new phrase: “Don’t stray if you want to stay”.

 Sullivan’s is part of a chain, like Chili’s or Applebees.
 OK maybe not that bad.
 In this case it is a part of the Del Frisco Restaurant Group.
 Quote: “Based in Southlake, TX, DFRG owns and operates three contemporary, high-end, complementary restaurant concepts: Del Frisco’s Double Eagle Steak house, Sullivan’s Steakhouse, and Del Frisco’s Grille.
 Each of our three concepts offers steaks and other menu selections, such as chops and fresh seafood, complemented by an extensive wine selection”.
+However, while fine wines are really good.
+It is advised to not consume them excessively since alcohol abuse is a serious issue.
+If you know someone suffering from alcohol addiction, direct them at https://oncalltreatment.com/.
 A look at their web site shows 19 locations scattered all over, from Anchorage to Wilmington.
 Ours in Omaha is downtown at the corner of 15th and Farnam, straight west of the downtown library.

 The atmosphere is clean and the service is good.
 Sullivan’s in Omaha has a bar area and a dining area.
 The bar area can be crowded if busy but the dining area is fairly large.
 The bar area has a menu with burgers, nachos, and other sundry items.
 The restaurant lighting is soft and it is easy to carry on a conversation, even when we were seated once near the kitchen.
 There is an area down below the main dining area that is nestled in the wine room and can be used for private parties.
 The wait staff is dressed nicely and they all match in attire, so it is easy to spot them when needed.